textpattern/textpattern-toolbelt/README.md

 ## Textpattern release build process

-This process prepares a development branch of Textattern for production release.
+This process prepares a development branch of Textpattern for production release.
 Follow the steps carefully to ensure a smooth onward journey.

 #### Notes

-* Semantic versioning is adopted with `major.minor.patch` nomenclature.
+* Semantic versioning is used, with `major.minor.patch` nomenclature.
 * Development code is suffixed `-dev`.
 * Development code can become a beta release, release candidate and/or production release.
 * Beta releases are suffixed `-beta`, `-beta.2`, `-beta.3` and so on.